Four Taranaki Retail Outlets Fail Compliance Test

-Four Taranaki retailers are facing possible fines of up to $5,000 after selling tobacco to a person under 18 years of age.
+Four Taranaki retailers are facing possible fines after selling cigarettes to a person under 18 years of age.

-Taranaki District Health Board’s Public Health staff visited six retail premises in New Plymouth during January as part of a Tobacco Control Purchase operation to identify and stop retailers selling tobacco to people under the legal age.
+Taranaki DHB’s Public Health staff visited 17 retail premises in Waitara and Hawera in mid January in a campaign to stop retailers selling tobacco to under age youths.

-The retail premises targeted had all been previously visited by Public Health staff, at which time the need for identification and age checks were reinforced with each retailer.
+The premises targeted had all been previously visited by Health Protection and Promotion staff at which time the need for identification and age checks was reinforced.

-Smoke-Free Enforcement Officer, Nicky Simmons said “Staff at only two of the retail premises visited had followed correct procedure and refused to sell tobacco to the 16 year old volunteer when they were unable to provide identification.”
+Health promoter, Carly Twaddle, said staff at 13 of the premises visited had followed correct procedure and refused to sell cigarettes to the 16 year-old volunteer who was briefed to give their correct age when asked.

-Mrs Simmons has contacted those retail premises whose staff complied with the legislation to advise them of their employees’ performance.
+Miss Twaddle is contacting those retailers whose staff complied with the legislation to advise them of their employees’ performance.

 For more information please call